taishi-i/awesome-ChatGPT-repositories/README.md

  * [go-proxy-bingai](https://github.com/adams549659584/go-proxy-bingai) - 用 Vue3 和 Go 搭建的微软 New Bing 演示站点，拥有一致的 UI 体验，支持 ChatGPT 提示词，国内可用。
  * [slack-knowledgebase-chatgpt-responder](https://github.com/nearform/slack-knowledgebase-chatgpt-responder) - ChatGPT powered slack responder to the questions that are about NearForm knowledge base
  * [simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
+ * [instruction-tuned-sd](https://github.com/huggingface/instruction-tuned-sd) - Code for instruction-tuning Stable Diffusion.
+ * [gpt-engineer](https://github.com/antonosika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.

 |Name|GitHub Stars|Language|License|